yosebyte/nodepass/docs/en/configuration.md

 **Best Practices:**
 - For server/master modes, configure security-related parameters (`tls`, `crt`, `key`) to enhance data channel security.
 - For client/master modes, adjust connection pool capacity (`min`, `max`) based on traffic and resource constraints for optimal performance.
+- Use run mode control (`mode`) when automatic detection doesn't match your deployment requirements or for consistent behavior across environments.
 - Log level (`log`) can be set in all modes for easier operations and troubleshooting.

 ## Environment Variables